 About the KSS Deanery

 NHSE Kent, Surrey and Sussex (KSS) Deanery was established in April 2013.
-The team is based in Horley, West Sussex.
+The team is based in Horley, Surrey.

 We are currently supported by the Healthcare Education Team (HET) who are responsible for the London and KSS medical and dental postgraduate trainees as well as SAS doctors.
 Where appropriate you may be directed to the London Deanery website or London and KSS Support Portal to find the policies or processes that you require.